-In connection with the Luna gold purchase agreement, the Company has committed to purchase 17% of the gold produced by Luna's Aurizona Project for a per ounce cash payment of the lesser of \$400 (subject to an Inflationary Adjustment) and the then prevailing market price of gold.
+In connection with the Aurizona VPP agreement, the Company has committed to purchase 17% of the life of mine gold produced by the Aurizona Project for a per ounce cash payment of the lesser of \$400 (subject to an Inflationary Adjustment) and the then prevailing market price of gold.

-In connection with the SilverCrest gold purchase agreement, the Company has committed to purchase 20% of the gold produced by SilverCrest's Santa Elena Project for a per ounce cash payment of the lesser of \$350 (subject to an annual 1% inflationary adjustment beginning three years after the mine achieves commercial production) and the then prevailing market price of gold.
+In connection with the Santa Elena VPP agreement, the Company has committed to purchase 20% of the life of mine gold produced by the Santa Elena Project for a per ounce cash payment of the lesser of \$350 (to an Inflationary Adjustment) and the then prevailing market price of gold.
 In exchange, the Company will make an upfront payment of \$12.0 million to SilverCrest upon satisfaction of certain funding conditions.
 To date, this upfront payment has not been advanced.